-Like the Arizona city from which it borrows its name, the Hyundai Santa Fe is hot.
+Like the New Mexico city from which it borrows its name, the Hyundai Santa Fe is hot.

 The mid-size crossover, which has been produced over four distinct generations since its launch at the turn of the millennium, helped solidify Hyundai’s standing in the U.S. market.
 So far, the current fourth generation of the vehicle, launched for the 2019 model year, has been every bit as much a hit as its forebears.